jeongseok912/Projects/README.md

-Ⅰ. Youtube - Youtube channel anaysis project
+Ⅰ. Youtube - The anaysis project about youtube channel
   1. define
     1) function
       (1) getSocialerusRanking() : get data from subscribers ranking page on https://socialerus.com